alaincaron/ts-data-structures/docs/classes/AbstractCollection.md

 > `abstract` **offer**(`item`): `boolean`

-Inserts an element if possible, without exceeding the `capacity` of this `Collection`.
-Otherwise returning false.
+Inserts an element if possible, without exceeding the `capacity` of this `Collection`, otherwise returning false.

 #### Parameters